flsilves/CarND-Behavioral-Cloning-P3/readme.md

 Trainable params: 981,819
 Non-trainable params: 0
 ```
-The model has close to 1M parameters which seems too much for driving along two simple tracks, a way to dramatically decrease the number of parameters is by decreasing the input size.
+The model has close to 1M parameters which seem too much for driving along two simple tracks, a way to dramatically decrease the number of parameters is by decreasing the input size.
 Resizing the image to a smaller size or using a single color layer (saturation) are two good options, however it was not performed in this project.

+Mean Squared Error was used has the loss function, along with the Adam optimizer.

-To find an optimal value for the number of epochs used in the training process, the RSE of the training and validation sets were plotted.
+To find an optimal value for the number of epochs used in the training process, the MSE of the training and validation sets were plotted.
 Results bellow:

 ![alt text][img2]